Center/Research Area Affiliations

-Dr. Hatch's main areas of focus are on advanced techniques in cataract surgery, including femtosecond laser assisted cataract surgery and intraoperative aberrometry, refractive surgery (laser vision correction), and advanced techniques in corneal transplantation.
+Dr. Hatch also has expertise in advanced techniques in cataract surgery, including femtosecond laser assisted cataract surgery and intraoperative aberrometry, refractive surgery (laser vision correction), and cutting-edge techniques in corneal transplantation.
 She was the first person in New England to perform intralase enabled deep anterior lamellar keratoplasty (IE-DALK) and is doing the most advanced techniques in endothelial keratoplasty, including DMEK (descemets membrane endothelial keratopasty).

 For a full publication list, please see her CV.